mitsuba-renderer/drjit/docs/basics.rst

 Basics
 ======

-This document briefly reviews various standard operations.
+This fast-paced section reviews a wide range of standard operations.
 It assumes the following import declarations

 .. code-block:: python